Director of Parent Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not avoid standardized testing.
+Alpha doesn't avoid standardized testing.
 We embrace it.
-If you seek a school that sidesteps rigor or compromises expectations, do not apply.
-But if you believe in establishing high standards—and supporting every student in meeting them—begin here.
+If you're seeking a school that sidesteps rigor or dilutes expectations, don't apply.
+But if you believe in setting the bar high—and supporting every student to meet it—begin here.

 👉 Watch MacKenzie explain (3 min)